Mario Draghi, eurozone saviour, now called to Italy's side - RFI

 He holds a degree in economics and a doctorate from the Massachusetts Institute of Technology (MIT) and is an economics professor at several Italian universities.

-After spending six years at the World Bank from 1984 to 1990, he became director general of the Italian treasury in 1991, a position he held for ten years under nine separate governments, masterminding a number of privatisations during that period.
+After spending six years at the World Bank from 1984 to 1990, he became director general of the Italian treasury in 1991, a position he held for a decade under nine separate governments, masterminding a number of privatisations.

 In 2002, he joined the management of Goldman Sachs before being tapped three years later to lead the Bank of Italy after a scandal involving its former head, Antonio Fazio.